Lloyd-Emperor/Lloyd-Emperor/README.md

 ## 🔥 Projects
 - 👫 **Couples and Lovers Retreat** - A ticketing and event management platform.
 - 💒 **Church Donation Website** - Secure and easy-to-use donation platform with Paystack integration.
+- 💬 **Python Chatbot with Tkinter** - An interactive desktop chatbot built with Python and Tkinter for a seamless user experience.
 - 🤖 **Telegram Degen Trading Bot** - Advanced trading bot with copy trading and front-running detection.

 ## 💬 Connect with Me